posmikdc/posmikdc.github.io/_projects/zombies.md

 What would you do in the doomsday scenario?
 Well I know what I would do, sit down and mathematically model the outbreak (probably not the best course of action I reckon, but oh well ...).
 For this project, I extend the work of [Munz et al. (2009)](https://loe.org/images/content/091023/Zombie%20Publication.pdf).
 I simulate how changing certain parameters affect system stability and the outbreak.

+- Final Presentation:

 <a href="https://github.com/posmikdc/zombie/blob/main/MATH3006%20Final%20Project.pdf" target="_blank">
     <img src="https://blogs.mathworks.com/images/pick/Sean/mainZombie/mainZombie_02.png"
     alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" />
 </a>

 ## Set up ODEs

+First, we set up the parameters.
+Leaning on [Munz et al. (2009)](https://loe.org/images/content/091023/Zombie%20Publication.pdf), we focus on extensions and modifications of the popular `SZR` model.

 ```{m}
 %Math Modeling, Zombie Outbreak